-The College of Applied Medical Sciences (CAMS), being one of thirteen ehcolleges at Majmaah University (MU) was established in 2009 to meet t als.nneed in the Kingdom of Saudi Arabia for skilled health care profession viding bothoSince its establishment, it has been playing a significant role in pr highly competent and the public health sectors with eprofessional graduates who are equipped with the most recent knowledg ce innand skills in their respective health care fields.
-The Master of Scie Biomedical Engineering Program was established to cover the need to thcarelspecialists in biomedical engineering that is needed in academic, hea Living"institutions and companies.
-Since our Country's national priority is sihealthy and being healthy".
-The knowledge which students gain from the tersprogram will help to build technical and domain specific skills.
-A ma edldegree in biomedical engineering increases the employability and skil stsigraduates more attractive to employers.
-Current Biomedical Technolog rwith bachelor's degree, can choose our master program to advance their .career
+The College of Applied Medical Sciences (CAMS), being one of thirteen ehcolleges at Majmaah University (MU) was established in 2009 to meet the industrial need in the Kingdom of Saudi Arabia for skilled health care profession.
+Since its establishment, it has been playing a significant role in providing both private and public health sectors with highly professional graduates who are equipped with the most recent knowledge, and skills in their respective health care fields.
+The Master of Science in Biomedical Engineering Program was established to cover the need to provide specialists in biomedical engineering that is needed in academic, healthcare institutions and companies.
+Since our Country's national priority is "Living healthy and being healthy".
+The knowledge which students gain from the master program will help to build technical and domain specific master degree in biomedical engineering employability and skills of the graduates and more attractive to employers.
+Current Biomedical Technologists with bachelor's degree, can choose our master program to advance their career.